-D. Acceptability of Insurance

-Insurance must be placed with insurers with a current rating given by A.M.
+- D. Acceptability of Insurance Insurance must be placed with insurers with a current rating given by A.M.
 Best and Company of no less than A-:VII and a Standard & Poor's Rating (if rated) of at least BBB and from a company approved by the Department of Insurance to conduct business in California.
-Any waiver of these standards is subject to approval by the County Risk Manager.
+Any waiver of these standards is subject to - E. Verification of Coverage Prior to approval of this Agreement by the COUNTY, the CONTRACTOR shall file with the submitting department, certificates of insurance with original endorsements effecting coverage in a form acceptable to the COUNTY.
+Endorsements must be signed by persons authorized to bind coverage on behalf of the insurer.
+The COUNTY reserves the right to require certified copies of all required insurance policies at any time.